Walter Raleigh: 1580s

 Raleigh commissioned shipbuilder R. Chapman of Deptford to build a ship for him.
 She was originally called Ark but became Ark Raleigh, following the convention at the time by which the ship bore the name of her owner.
 The Crown (in the person of Queen Elizabeth I) purchased the ship from Raleigh in January 1587 for £5,000 (£ million in 2015).
 This took the form of a reduction in the sum that Sir Walter owed the queen; he received Exchequer tallies but no money.
 As a result, the ship was renamed Ark Royal.

+In 1586 one of Raleigh's expeditions caught Spanish explorer Pedro Sarmiento de Gamboa.
+Raleigh held Gamboa prisoner in his house and had long conversations with him.
+Gamboa passed messages to the Spanish ambassador who forwarded them to King Philip II.
+Raleigh wanted to defect to Spain and sell his ship the Ark.
+Philip refused to buy the ship, but encouraged the passing of information from Raleigh.

-In the Armada year of 1588, Raleigh had some involvement with defence against the Spanish at Devon.
-The ship that he had built, Ark Royal, was Lord High Admiral Howard's flagship.
+In 1588, Raleigh had some involvement with defence against the Spanish Armada at Devon.
+The ship that he had built, offered to sell to Spain, and later sold to the crown, the Ark Royal, was Lord High Admiral Howard's flagship.